This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - In SQL, the value denoting the absence of data for a particular row and column.

 - A control character with the value of X'00' that represents the absence of a displayed or printed character.
-See also numeric space, space.
+See also numeric space, required blank, space.

 - A control character used to delimit a string of characters.